 - Supervisor and/or Internal Audit review of University telephone system local or long-distance call records.

 - Electronic communications or files that have been inadvertently exposed to technical staff who are operating in good faith to resolve technical problems.
 When technical staff inadvertently discovers potentially illegal content in communications or files, they are required to report it.
-Otherwise, the University expects technical staff to treat inadvertently encountered electronic communications and files of users as confidential.
+Otherwise, the University expects technical staff to treat such communications and files of users as private.

 - Routine administrative functions, such as security tests to maintain and/or verify the security and/or integrity and/or availability of the University’s IT resources, e.g., password testing to identify guessable passwords, investigations of attempted access into systems by unauthorized persons, or email scanning for malware.
 See policy IRM-004, Information Security of University Technology Resources for additional details.

 - Officially sanctioned research projects or projects authorized by the University to be conducted under a data use agreement that limits the disclosure of protected information.

 Monitoring and/or Access Requiring Official University Review and Approval:

 Circumstances where monitoring and/or access requires official University review and approval by an authorizing official who is the President or the relevant vice president (or delegate) responsible for the affected user (e.g., employee or student):